nmcdonnell-kx/docs/docs/interfaces/kafka/reference.md

 _Publish a message to a defined topic_

-Syntax: `.kfk.Pub[x;y;z;r]`
+Syntax: `.kfk.Pub[tpcid;partid;data;keys]`

 Where

--   `x` is the integer of the topic to be published on
+-   `tpcid` is the integer of the topic to be published on
--   `y` is an integer denoting the target partition
+-   `partid` is an integer denoting the target partition
--   `z` is a string which incorporates the payload to be published
+-   `data` is a string which incorporates the payload to be published
--   `r` is a key as a string to be passed with the message to the partition
+-   `keys` is a key as a string to be passed with the message to the partition

 returns a null on successful publication.